PITTSFIELD -- The point guard of a basketball team is relied upon to run the offense and be its primary ball-handler.

 Early in the season, the team played strictly man-to-man, even when a zone defense might have better fit the matchup.
 As the season progressed and the teammates became move comfortable with each other, Racicot said he’s been able to run more zone.

 "We all stepped up as a team," Carnevale said.
 "Peyton stepped up gigantically being our number one point guard, and we’re working together a team.
-As long as we stick together and don’t give up, we can win any game."

 The maturity that Steinman shows as a point guard makes it easy for teammates to follow her led.
 The upperclassmen embraced her role as point guard, and it’s benefiting everyone.